gorbak25/resume/cv-basic.typ

   title: "Technical Lead",
   company: "Aeternity Blockchain",
   location: "Remote",
-  dates: "August 2020 - April 2021",
+  dates: dates-helper(start-date: "Aug 2020", end-date: "Apr 2021"),
 )
-- Research and Development of Aeternity's Hyperchains blockchain consensus algorithm
+- Lead the team responsible for the Aeternity's Hyperchains consensus algorithm.
+Wrote the #link("https://github.com/aeternity/hyperchains-whitepaper/releases/download/2.0.0/whitepaper.pdf")[whitepaper] for it.
+- Created #link("https://github.com/erlscripten/erlscripten")[Erlscripten] which was an open-source Erlang to PureScript transpiler.

 #work(
   title: "Blockchain Developer",
   company: "Aeternity Blockchain",
   location: "Remote",
-  dates: "August 2018 - Jul 2020",
+  dates: dates-helper(start-date: "Aug 2018", end-date: "Jul 2020"),
 )
-- Development of state channel technology in cryptocurrency nodes
+- Developed state channel technology in Erlang as part of the core Erlang team working on the Aeternity node.
-- Elixir and Erlang software development
+- Worked on an alternate Aeternity protocol implementation in Elixir.

 #work(
   title: "Web Application Security & Python Developer",
   company: "Laboratorium EE",
   location: "Remote",
-  dates: "April - November 2017",
+  dates: dates-helper(start-date: "Apr 2017", end-date: "Nov 2017"),
 )
-- Developed an automated web vulnerability scanner
+- Developed an automated web vulnerability scanner using Python and Django.

 == Projects & Activities

-- Hocus — Spin up ready-to-code, disposable dev environments on your own servers.
-Self-hosted alternative to Gitpod and Github Codespaces
-- Erlscripten — Erlang to PureScript transpiler
 - GrTrace — Numerical simulation of light trajectories in curved spacetimes, based upon the equations of General Relativity.
 The project was awarded with a 4th award in the category of Physics & Astronomy on Intel International Science and Engineering Fair (ISEF)
-- Aeternity Node — Many contributions to the cryptocurrency node which powers the Aeternity Blockchain
 - Trypophobia Image Detector — Web browser extension implementing client side censoring of disturbing images via deep neural networks using Keras.JS
 - Organizing a Capture the Flag Cybersecurity competition for high school students during the 13th, 14th, 15th and 16th Summer Scientific School